Skip to footer content

 How can I export SQL data to Excel using C#?

-You can export SQL data to Excel using C# by leveraging IronXL, a powerful Excel library.
-It simplifies the process and does not require Microsoft Office installation.
+You can export SQL data to Excel using C# with IronXL.
+Connect to SQL Server using SqlConnection and SqlDataAdapter, fill a DataTable, then use IronXL to create a workbook and write the data rows.
+IronXL does not require Microsoft Office installation.

 What are the prerequisites for using IronXL to export SQL data?

-To use IronXL for exporting SQL data, you need to have a basic understanding of C#, access to a SQL Server, and the IronXL library installed in your development environment.
+To use IronXL for exporting SQL data, you need a .NET project (Framework, Core, or .NET 10+), access to a SQL Server database, and the IronXL NuGet package installed via Install-Package IronXL.Excel.

 Do I need Microsoft Office installed to export SQL data to Excel with IronXL?

-No, IronXL allows you to export SQL data to Excel without needing Microsoft Office installed on your system.
+No, IronXL allows you to export SQL data to Excel without needing Microsoft Office installed on your system or server.

 Can IronXL handle large datasets when exporting SQL data to Excel?